-We have a professional advisory board made up of industry experts, who design courses and experiences that will prepare you for your career.
-You’ll have the ability to network with and learn from professionals in hospitality, tourism and event management, as well as business people who work within the many sub-professions tied to these industries.
-Better still, when you display consistent professional and personal growth in the classroom, you’ll earn the opportunity to gain intensive field experience at major events, like the Final Four and even the Super Bowl.
+Through HEB, you will network with and learn from professionals in hospitality, tourism and event management, as well as business people who work within the many sub-professions tied to these industries.
+Better still, when you display consistent professional and personal growth in the classroom, you could even earn the opportunity to gain intensive field experience at major events, like the Final Four or the Super Bowl.

 Program Student Learning Outcomes for Hospitality and Event Business Major/Minor